IBM/aspera-cli/docs/README.erb.md

 C:\Users\Kenji\.aspera\<%=cmd%>
 ```

-When OAuth is used (AoC, Faspex5) <%=tool%> keeps a cache of generated bearer tokens in folder `persist_store` in configuration folder by default.
+When OAuth is used (AoC, Faspex5) <%=tool%> keeps a cache of generated bearer tokens in folder `persist_store` located in the configuration folder by default.
 Option `cache_tokens` (**yes**/no) allows controlling if OAuth tokens are cached on file system, or generated for each request.
 The command `config tokens flush` clears that cache.
 Tokens are kept on disk for a maximum of 30 minutes (`TOKEN_CACHE_EXPIRY_SEC`) and garbage collected after that.
-When a token has expired, then a new token is generated, either using a refresh_token if it is available, or by the default method.
+When a token has expired, then a new token is generated, either using a `refresh_token` if it is available, or by the default method.

+### Configuration file

+On the first execution of <%=tool%>, an empty configuration file is created in the configuration folder (`<%=cmd%> config folder`).
+There is no mandatory information required in this file.
+The use of it is optional as any option can be provided on the command line.

+Although the file is a standard `YAML` file, <%=tool%> provides commands to read and modify it using the `config` command.

+All options for <%=tool%> can be set on command line, or by env vars, or using [Option Preset](#option-preset) in the configuration file.

+A configuration file provides a way to define default values, especially for authentication options, thus avoiding to always having to specify those options on the command line.

+The default configuration file is: `$HOME/.aspera/<%=cmd%>/config.yaml` (this can be overridden with option `--config-file=path` or its env var).

+The configuration file is a catalog of named lists of options, called: [Option Preset](#option-preset).
+Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of an [Option Preset](#option-preset) (e.g. `mypreset`) using the option `preset`: `--preset=mypreset` or its shortcut: `-Pmypreset`.

 ### Invalid Filename Characters